freeCodeCamp/freeCodeCamp/guide/english/ruby/common-array-methods/index.md

 ```

 #### .pop
-The .pop method will permantently remove the last element of an array:
+The .pop method will permantently remove the last element of an array and return this element:

 ``` ruby
 array.pop